commpaslab/lpps5360/docs/schedule.md

 ### 10/27 People and Places

 * Michael Lipsky.
 2010. *Street-Level Bureaucracy: Dilemmas of the Individual in Public Service.* Russell Sage Foundation.
-Chapter 2: Street-Level Bureaucrats as Policy Makers, and Chapter 8: Rationing Services - Inequality in Administration.
+Chapter 1: The Critical Roles of Street-Level Bureaucrats.
-* Steven Rathgeb Smith and Michael Lipsky.
-1993. *Nonprofits for Hire: The Welfare State in the Age of Contracting.* Harvard University Press.
-Chapter 1: Contracting for Services in the Welfare State.
+* Laurel Eckhouse.
+2021.
+"Metrics Management and Bureaucratic Accountability: Evidence from Policing." *American Journal of Political Science* Forthcoming issue.

 ### 11/1 Design Signals

 * Pamela Herd and Donald P. Moynihan.
 2018. *Administrative Burden: Policymaking by Other Means.* Russell Sage Foundation.
-Chapter X: TBA
+Chapter 2: The Resurgence of Burdens in Voting.
-* Patricia Strach.
-2007. *All in the Family: The Private Roots of American Public Policy.* Press.
-Stanford University Press.
-Chapter 1: Family and American Public Policy.
+* Annie Lowrey.
+2021.
+"The Time Tax." *The Atlantic.* July 27, 2021.

 ### 11/3 Brief 3 Round Robin